Does a search engine work better if it can figure out whether or not a search query is a name?

 Continue reading “Google Timelines, Fact Maps, and Fact Relevance Rankings”

-Google described some of its janitors in a recent patent application.
+Google described some of the Janitors it uses to crawl facts on the Web in a recent patent application.

 Google has been working on extracting data from a wide variety of sources on the Web, but there are problems with a lot of that information.
 Some examples: